kardolus/chatgpt-cli/README.md

    configurations.
 2. Environment Variables: If a setting is not specified by a flag, the corresponding environment variable (prefixed with the name field from the config) will be checked.
-3. Config file (config.yaml): If neither a flag nor a environment variable is set, the value from the config.yaml file will be used.
+3. Config file (config.yaml): If neither a flag nor an environment variable is set, the value from the config.yaml file will be used.
 4. Default Values: If no value is specified through flags, config.yaml, or environment variables, the CLI will fall back to its built-in default values.